-The search lasted for 20 minutes, then the men in blue and green uniforms (in total 4) started beating the group with the metal baton for 30 minutes.
-Everybody (except the women) was beaten, the respondent was specifically beaten on his hands.
-The uniformed men took everything from them: Money, backpacks, shoes, food which they had in the bags, cigarettes.
-The clothes were thrown back to them “like garbage” and they were asked to wear anything, “so we were wearing each other’s clothes, anything we could find”.
+The respondent recalls the search lasting for 20 minutes, then the men in blue and green uniforms (in total 4) started beating the group with the metal baton for 30 minutes.
+Everybody (except the women) was beaten, the respondent mentioned that he was specifically beaten on his hands.
+The uniformed men reportedly took everything from them: Money, backpacks, shoes, food which they had in the bags, cigarettes.
+The respondent stated that their clothes were thrown back to them “like garbage” and they were asked to wear anything, “so we were wearing each other’s clothes, anything we could find”.

-Afterwards they were taken to a cell, which was 10 by 5 meters in size.
-It had a gable roof, the ground was dirty, there were no windows and it was full of people.
+Afterwards the respondent described that they were taken to a cell, which was 10 by 5 meters in size.
+The building, as described by the respondent had a gable roof, the ground was dirty, there were no windows, and it was full of people.
 About 100 people were detained in the cell already.
-They were from Syria, Iraq, Bangladesh, Afghanistan, Morocco and Libya.
-Their ages ranged from 15 to 60 years and among them were 4 women (all from Syria) and about 7 – 9 minors.
-After the respondent joined them, they were held in that cell for 3 hours, no water or food nor medical assistance was provided.
-No fingerprints or photos were taken.
+The respondent recalled that they were from Syria, Iraq, Bangladesh, Afghanistan, Morocco, and Libya.
+Their ages, according the respondent ranged from 15 to 60 years and among them were 4 women (all from Syria) and about 7 – 9 minors.
+After the respondent joined them, the respondent though they were held in that cell for 3 hours, no water or food nor medical assistance was provided.
+Reportedly, no fingerprints or photos were taken.

-After 3 hours, 4 of the men in green and blue uniform, who had already been at the detention site, took the people on the move from the cell and loaded them in the trunks of two vehicles.
-One of them was a white unidentified van, the other was the green camouflage military truck that was parked outside (see image 10).
-It had chairs on both sides and a window on one side.
-The respondent and 60 other people, including all the women were loaded in the trunk of the military vehicle.
-During the drive, they kept colliding against each other.
+The respondent stated that after 3 hours, 4 of the men in green and blue uniform, who had already been at the detention site, took the people on the move from the cell and loaded them in the trunks of two vehicles.
+As reported, one of them was a white unidentified van, the other was the green camouflage military truck that was parked outside (see image 10).
+The respondent recalled that the truck had chairs on both sides and a window on one side.
+The respondent stated that he and 60 other people, including all the women were loaded in the trunk of the military vehicle.
+During the drive, according to the respondent, the people kept colliding against each other.
 The driving itself was normal, but the respondent could see that the other car, the van, was speeding.
 The drive lasted for around 20 minutes.
-They passed by many agricultural fields and a river and arrived at a forest where the van was already parked.
+The respondent recalled passing by many agricultural fields and a river untill they arrived at a forest where the van was already parked.

-At around 6:30 pm they arrived at the pushback point.
-The surrounding landscape was a small forest, a big agricultural field, and 2 unpaved roads.
-In total 7 uniformed men were at the site, 4 wore green camouflage uniform with the greek flag stitched on their arm sleeves (cf. image 14), and 2 wore marine blue uniforms with white, unidentified letters but subsequently recognized as identical to those shown in image 13.
+The respondent stated that they arrived around 6:30 pm at the pushback point.
+Here the respondent saw a small forest, a big agricultural field, and 2 unpaved roads.
+The respondent stated that there were 7 uniformed men were at the pushback site, 4 wore green camouflage uniform with the greek flag stitched on their arm sleeves (cf. image 14), and 2 wore marine blue uniforms with white, unidentified letters.
 The men in camouflage uniforms stood aside and watched.

-Additionally, 4 men dressed in civilian clothing speaking Arabic and Farsi were present.
-The men in civilian clothing, as well as the ones in black and blue uniform, wore balaclavas.
+Additionally, as reported by the respondent, 4 men dressed in civilian clothing speaking Arabic and Farsi were present.
+He stated that the men in civilian clothing, as well as the ones in black and blue uniform, wore balaclavas.

-The men in blue and black uniforms held metal batons while their guns were in the holster.
+The respondent saw that the men in blue and black uniforms held metal batons while their guns were in the holster.

-The uniformed men spoke to the men in civilian clothes who translated to the respondent and the group – in Farsi and Arabic (Syrian dialect).
+The respondent described that the uniformed men spoke to the men in civilian clothes who translated to the respondent and the group – in Farsi and Arabic (Syrian dialect).
 The orders were to remain silent, not to make any noise and especially not to hide anything.
 They were supposed to stay in a group of 8.
-The uniformed men started searching everyone, group by group.
-Everybody, including the women, was being searched again by uniformed men.
+The respondent stated that the uniformed men started searching everyone, group by group; everybody, including the women, was being searched again by uniformed men.

-The respondent wore a shirt and pants at that point.
-He could barely walk and was limping with his leg.
-The man in black uniform was holding a metal baton and started beating the respondent and his friend for about 3 minutes.
-They were beaten all over their bodies, also on the head and the already injured leg.
+The respondent recalled wearing a shirt and pants at that point.
+He mentioned he could barely walk and was limping with his leg.
+The man in black uniform was holding a metal baton and reportedly started beating the respondent and his friend for about 3 minutes.
+The respondent stated that they were beaten all over their bodies, also on the head and the already injured leg.
 “One of the blows struck my head so hard that I lost contact with the world for a moment and thought I was going to die”.

-Some minors were beaten as well.
-The respondent was in the middle of the people waiting to be pushed back.
-Divided into groups of ten they were loaded into an old rubber boat.
-It was deep blue on the outside and gray on the inside and 3 by 2 meters in size.
-The boat had no engine but a paddle and 2 of the civilian-dressed men were paddling it.
-The other two were searching people together with the uniformed men.
+Reportedly, some minors were beaten as well.
+The respondent recalled being in the middle of the people waiting to be pushed back.
+Reportedly, divided into groups of ten they were loaded into an old rubber boat.
+This boat, as described by the respondent, was deep blue on the outside and gray on the inside and 3 by 2 meters in size.
+The boat, as described by the respondent, had no engine but a paddle and 2 of the civilian-dressed men were paddling it.
+The respondent stated that the two were searching people together with the uniformed men.

-The respondent waited approx. 30 minutes to get loaded in the boat.
-They drove 4 meters into the river and had to jump in the water and continue swimming.
-The water level was a little bit above the respondents waist.
-At 6 pm, all 100 people on the move had been pushed back.
+The respondent stated that he waited approx. 30 minutes to get loaded in the boat.
+Then, as described by the respondent, they drove 4 meters into the river and had to jump in the water and continue swimming.
+The respondent recalled the water level was a little bit above his waist.
+Reportedly, at 6 pm, all 100 people on the move had been pushed back.

-After arriving at Turkish territory, the respondent waited for his friends.
+After arriving at Turkish territory, the respondent stated that he waited for his friends.
 “Everybody was running from the border with their wet clothes”.

 Once his friends came they started walking.
-One of them could barely walk as his leg was beaten so hard and they were barefoot.
+The respondent stated that one of them could barely walk as his leg was beaten so hard and they were barefoot.

 After 40 minutes they arrived in Edirne.
-The intention to claim asylum was expressed when they got apprehended.
+The respondent stated that the intention to claim asylum was expressed when they got apprehended.
 “The officer hit me with the plastic baton on my back and laughed.
 They know the war in Libya, but they don’t care and never care.”